uktrade/jwt-postgresql-proxy/README.md

 print(jwt)
 ```

-The JWT can be given to the real-world user, and used as the PostgreSQL password to connect to the proxy as `my-user`.
+The JWT can be given to the real-world user, and used as the PostgreSQL password to connect to the proxy as `my_user`.

 ```python
 import psycopg2